ShahzainAhmed/Dependency_Injection/README.md

 ### Example:

-When some class Jungle needs class Animal to perform its operation, class Jungle is called Dependent, and class Animal is called Dependency.
+When some class Jungle needs a class Animal to perform its operation, class Jungle is called Dependent, and class Animal is called Dependency.

 ```
 class Jungle {